Black Alice (comics): Secret Six and Blackest Night

 Some time later, Alice goes with Deadshot, Scandal, and Rag Doll to try to help Catman retrieve his kidnapped, and possibly murdered, infant son.
-However, all the four find are a trail of corpses Catman has left behind, the sight of which brings Alice to tears.
-Using Dr. Occult's abilities to locate and transport the four to South Africa, Alice suddenly reacts very hostilely towards Scandal.
-She mistakenly believes that Scandal is after Rag Doll, whom she calls her "boyfriend" (while Rag Doll does not exactly feel the same way, he does care for Alice), despite the fact that Scandal is a lesbian.
+All the four find are a trail of corpses Catman has left behind, the sight of which brings Alice to tears.
+Alice mistakenly believes that Scandal is after Rag Doll, whom she calls her "boyfriend" (while Rag Doll does not exactly feel the same way, he does care for Alice), despite the fact that Scandal is a lesbian.
 Alice summons Etrigan's abilities, turning into Estrogan, and fights Scandal.
 She then turns back to normal and tearfully apologizes.
 Alice explains that she had attempted to cure her father's asthma using Raven's healing abilities, but unsure of how to properly use them, believes she gave him cancer by mistake.

-In May 2010, Alice began co-starring in a back-up feature in Teen Titans alongside Zachary Zatara and Traci 13.
-Following this, Black Alice appears alongside fellow teen heroines Batgirl, Supergirl, Miss Martian, Lightning, Cyclone, Stargirl, Ravager, Misfit, and Terra as part of an all-female group of heroines gathered together to fight off Professor Ivo's army of robot sirens.
+In May 2010, Alice began co-starring in a back-up feature in Teen Titans alongside Zachary Zatara and Traci Thirteen.
+Alice appears alongside fellow teen heroines Batgirl, Supergirl, Miss Martian, Lightning, Cyclone, Stargirl, Ravager, Misfit, and Terra as part of an all-female group of heroines gathered to battle Professor Ivo's army of robot sirens.

 New 52

-In the New 52 Alice's origin is changed.
-In Secret Six it is revealed that she lost her parents in a car crash that she believed she was the only survivor of.
-She actually died that day and her body is animated by the spirit of a dark elder pagan god.
+In The New 52 continuity reboot, Alice's origin is altered; her power now comes from a demon who inhabited her body when she was seemingly killed in a car accident that killed her parents.

 Powers and abilities

-Black Alice has the ability to temporarily usurp the magical powers of any being, even ones just as powerful, thus gaining all their capabilities and leaving them powerless in turn.
-The limit to the distance at which she can steal power of her target is unknown, but potentially limitless.
-When she steals someone's power, her clothing partially transforms to somewhat resemble that of a target being.
-She is also capable of stealing the abilities from multiple beings at once.

-She had taken these powers of the following: